Genetic Alliance UK - Views & Policy:

 The Human Tissue Authority (HTA) is the UK regulator responsible the use and storage of human tissue for research, and teaching.
 The HTA also regulates some cell therapies in the UK, when the therapy is exempt from the European regulation, and the cells being used as a therapy are the patient’s own (an autologous cell therapy).

 Alongside regulation of autologous cell therapies, Genetic Alliance UK is interested in the regulation of the storage of cord blood for transplant.
 This therapy is important for treating some life-limiting blood disorders and has potential to treat a wider range of conditions.
-Genetic Alliance UK has produced a leaflet explaining the issues surround cord blood collection and use, and the HTA has some leaflets describing the law surrounding the collection and storage of cord blood here.
+Genetic Alliance UK has produced a leaflet explaining the issues surround cord blood collection and use.

 Human Fertilisation and Embryology Authority (HFEA)